Bring Her Back: Box office

 As of 6 September 2025, Bring Her Back has grossed $19.3 million in the United States and Canada and $19.8 million in other territories, for a worldwide total of $39.1 million.

-In the United States and Canada, Bring Her Back was released alongside Karate Kid: Legends and was projected to gross $5–7 million from 2,449 theatres in its opening weekend.
+In the US and Canada Bring Her Back was released alongside Karate Kid: Legends and was projected to gross $5–7 million from 2,449 theatres in its opening weekend.
 The film made $3.1 million on its first day, including $850,000 from Thursday night previews.
 It went on to debut to $7.1 million, finishing in third.

 Critical response

-Sally Hawkins' performance as Laura received unanimous acclaim.
+Sally Hawkins' performance as Laura received acclaim.

-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those surveyed by PostTrak gave it an 80% overall positive score, with 57% saying they would definitely recommend the film.
+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 40 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those surveyed by PostTrak gave it an 80% overall positive score, with 57% saying they would definitely recommend it.

-Monica Castillo from RogerEbert.com gave the film 3 out of 4 stars, writing that it is "perhaps more chilling—if slightly less focused—than their breakout feature debut".
-Castillo noted the film's fast pace and shocking moments, but criticized the VHS segments as being an "unnecessary scare tactic".
-She praised the performances of Hawkins, Barratt and Wong for their emotionally-deep performances and the film's sustained tension, but ultimately wrote that it did "not meet the high watermark of the brothers' first outing."
-Jeanette Catsoulis of the New York Times acclaimed the "sublime lead performances" with particular praise for Barratt's performance as Andy.
-Catsoulis also praised the film's visual shock value and emotional weight, but called it "more logically muddled than its predecessor".
-David Fear of Rolling Stone wrote that the film is a strong follow up to Talk To Me, boasting a "superior grasp of pacing and catch-release tension".
-Fear also praised Oliver's character as rising above "the whole creepy-youngster trope", having derided it as being "overused and lazy in most cases".
+Monica Castillo from RogerEbert.com gave the film three out of four, writing that it is "perhaps more chilling—if slightly less focused—than their breakout feature debut".
+Castillo noted the fast pace and shocking moments, but criticised the VHS segments as an "unnecessary scare tactic".
+She praised Hawkins, Barratt and Wong for their emotionally deep performances and the sustained tension, but wrote that Bring Her Back did "not meet the high watermark" of Talk to Me.
+Jeanette Catsoulis of the New York Times praised the "sublime lead performances", with particular praise for Barratt.
+Catsoulis also praised the visual shock value and emotional weight, but called the film "more logically muddled than its predecessor".
+David Fear of Rolling Stone wrote that it was a strong follow-up to Talk to Me, with a "superior grasp of pacing and catch-release tension".
+Fear also praised Oliver's character as rising above "the whole creepy-youngster trope", having derided it as "overused and lazy in most cases".